-French painter Claude Monet travelled a lot around the Europe.
+French painter Claude Monet travelled a lot around Europe.
 He was one of the first painters that started painting outside of his studio.
 So, of course, he made many paintings showing the places he visited.
 It’s beautiful how he captured the spirit of each place.
 Its weather, colours and light.
-In my opinion he made some of the perfect first postcards.
+In my opinion, he made some of the perfect first postcards.

 Saint-Lazare Station in Paris